virtuallyunknown/discordjs-typed-commands/readme.md

 - If the command has any subcommands, narrow down which subcommand the `interaction` has.
 - If the command has no subcommands, you can use `interaction.options.get('...')` directly.

-> **Note:** This is not something you have to actively think or worry about, since again, if you haven't narrowed down the subcommand, TypeScript will just give you an error.
+> **Note:** This is not something you have to actively think or worry about, since again, if you haven't narrowed down the subcommand, TypeScript will just give you an error or if there is no subcommand you wouldn't attempt narrowing.
 >
 > Additionally, the Discord API does not allow subcommands and options of basic type as siblings, so that makes things quite a bit easier.
 When you define the list of your `commands` as shown earlier, you will also get errors at compile time since if you input data of the wrong type or structure.

 ### Use a specific command as function parameter:

 You can define a specific command as a type, then use that type as a function parameter.
-This is useful if you want to pass down your interaction from one function to another.
+This is useful if you want to pass down your interaction from one function to another, and/or restrict what type of interaction the function accepts.

 ```ts
 /* some parts skipped for brevity */
 import { TypedCommand } from 'discordjs-typed-commands';

 const commands = [ /* ... */ ] as const satisfies ReadonlyCommandList;
 type GreetCommand = TypedCommand<typeof commands, 'greet'>;

 async function handleGreet(interaction: GreetCommand) {
     /* This function will only accept the "greet" command */